 How to watch

 If you are a BDA member you have complimentary access to this 2017 core CPD webcast.
 In order to view please ensure you are logged into the website and then you will be able to register for the session using the pink 'Register' button above (top right).
 You will them receive an email containing the link through to the iLearn platform.

 If you are a BDA member but do not know your website log in, contact the Events team on 020 7563 4590 or firstname.lastname@example.org.
 Alternatively retrieve a password reminder.

-If you are a non-member dentist or a dental care professional and do not already have a BDA website login: Unfortunately our online booking system is not available to you at the moment – please order your webcast by downloading the booking form and returning it via email to email@example.com or call the Events team on 020 7563 4590 and your order will be processed offline.
+If you are a non-member dentist or a dental care professional and do not already have a BDA website login, please fill in this form and we'll set you up with a username and temporary password.
+Alternatively you can download the booking form and returning it via email to email@example.com or call the Events team on 020 7563 4590 and your order will be processed offline.

 Should you experience any difficulties please contact the BDA Events team on 020 7563 4590 or email firstname.lastname@example.org

 This lecture is available to view now.